cran/dndR/README.md

 finalized I plan on creating a suite of functions that follow those guidelines.
 The extant functions follow “5e” rules as detailed in the Player’s Handbook (PHB) and Dungeon Master’s Guide (DMG).

-If you have other function ideas, [post them as Issues](https://github.com/njlyon0/dndR/issues) on this repository!